-Golden Gray went back into the second room to change his clothes -- this time into something formal, elegant.
+Golden Gray went into the second room to change his clothes-this time he chose something formal, elegant.
 It was the right time to do it.
-To select a very fine shirt; to unfold the dark blue trousers that fit just so.
-The right time and the only time for as long as anyone in Vienna knew him, he wore the clothes he put on at that moment.
-When he took them out and lay them carefully on the cot-the yellow shirt, the trousers with buttons of bone in the fly, the butter colored waistcoat-the arrangement, lying on the bed, looked like an empty man with one arm folded under.
-He sat down on the rough mattress near the trouser cuffs and when dark spots formed on the cloth, he saw that he was crying.
-Only now, he thought, now that I know I have a father do I feel his absence: The place where he should have been and was not.
-Before I thought everybody was one-armed, like me.
+To select a very fine shirt; to unfold the 30496 7 22 670 0 0 02/04/92 MS. P. 199; FF 5; MV 1.3 LONG dark blue trousers that fit just so.
+The right time and the only time for as long as anyone in Vienna knew him he wore the clothes he put on at that moment.
+When he took them out and laid them carefully on the cot-the yellow shirt, the trousers with buttons of bone in the fly, the butter-colored waistcoat the arrangement, lying on the bed, looked like an empty man with one arm folded under.
+He sat down on the rough mattress near the trouser cuffs, and when dark spots formed on the cloth he saw that he was crying.

+Only now, he thought, now that I know I have a father, do I feel his absence: the place where he should have been and was not.
+Before, I thought everybody was one-armed, like me.
 Now I feel the surgery.
-The crunch of bone when it is sundered, the sliced flesh and the tubes of blood cut through, shocking the bloodrun and distrubing the nerves.
+The crunch of bone when it is sundered, the sliced flesh and the tubes of blood cut through, shocking the bloodrun and disturbing the nerves.
 They dangle and writhe.
 Singing pain.
-Waking me with the sound of itself, thrumming it when I sleep so deeply it strangles my dreams away.
+Waking me with the sound of itself, thrumming when I sleep so deeply it strangles my dreams away.
 There is nothing for it but to go away from where he is not to where he used to be and might be still.
 Let the dangle and the writhe see what it is missing; let the pain sing to the dirt where he stepped in the place where he used to be and might be still.
-I am not going to be that was healed, or to find the arm removed from me.
+I am not going to be healed, or to find the arm that was removed from me.
 I am going to freshen the pain, point it, so we both know what it is for.